tritonas00/system-tar-and-restore/README.md

 - Select Mode.
 If **Restore Mode** is selected it will ask the archiver you used to create the backup archive and the backup archive itself.
 This can be obtained locally (by entering the full path of the file), or remotelly (by entering the url of the file).
 Also protected url is supported, which will ask for server's username and password.
-   If **Transfer Mode** is selected, it will ask if you want to transfer entire /home directory or only it's hidden files and folders.
+   If **Transfer Mode** is selected, it will ask if you want to transfer entire /home directory or only it's hidden files and folders, and also if you want to specify additional rsync options (see rsync --help).

 - Later it will ask you if you want to edit the generated fstab file further.
 Old fstab file is saved as */mnt/target/etc/fstab-old*.